stephan-nylinder/module-organising-data-dm-practices/_episodes/104-data-preservation.md

 ---

 > ## About this episode
 > Research data storage may not seem like a pressing issue at the very beginning of a project.
-Depending on kind of data, how it will be analysed, the amount of data needed, and what the data will or can be used for in the future, may require researchers to consider storage as a factor already in the early stages of a project.
+Depending on the kind of data, how it will be analysed, the amount of data needed, and what the data will or can be used for in the future, researchers may need to consider storage as a factor already in the early stages of a project.
 Failure to do so may require considerable time investment later on.
 > 1. TOC
 > {:toc}
 > {: .toc}